Extra money for those who need it

 Find out if you might be eligible to apply for some extra money to help plug the gap in your finances.

-If you’ve planned your budget and your main source of funding is not quite enough to cover all your essential costs, or if something unexpected happens and leaves you struggling financially, you may be able to get some help.
+- you've planned your budget and your funding isn't enough to cover your essential costs, or

 What help is available?

 If you're eligible, a non-repayable grant is paid from the Discretionary Hardship Fund.
 This is to supplement your main source of funding for your undergraduate course.
 It offers some support in meeting any shortfall between your income and expenditure.

 The fund cannot:

 - make up for an absence of funding